Posted By: Ilan Levy-Mayer Vice President, Cannon Trading Futures Blog

 Voted #1 Blog and #1 Brokerage Services on TraderPlanet for 2016!!

 We appreciate all the Veterans and their service!!
 Tomorrow is Veteran’s Day here in the US.
 Markets are open as usual.

 Trading size and discipline are kicking in even more than normal times.

-Article below, I HOPE can assist some traders:
+Article below, I HOPE can assist some commodities traders:

-Trading 102: To Become a Winning Trader, you Must Learn How to Lose…
+Trading 102: To Become a Successful Commodities Trader, you Must Learn How to Lose…